Quick Answer

 | Extension | Non-extendable except in the case of e-Medical Visa |

 What this means for you: if your planned stay is longer or uncertain, sort that out first.
-One unofficial source in the pack also says short-term renters may face landlord resistance, so build that risk into your timeline rather than assuming flexibility later.
+Short-term renters may also face landlord resistance, so build that risk into your timeline rather than assuming flexibility later.

 A useful broker can map handoffs clearly and show proof after each step.